Tuesday, May 31, 2022

 had passed, every single

-material item that I called
+material item that I

-so very and variously transported
+variously transported

-from the pacific to the atlantic
+from pacific to atlantic

-and back again, etc., the sum
+and back again, etc. the sum

 of each and every moment